sleipnir/injectx/README.md

 ### Dispatching

-Injector also provides the ability to dynamically dispatch your implementations.
+Injectx also provides the ability to dynamically dispatch your implementations.
 For this it is only necessary to use the dispatcher function.
 Sync and Async are possible options:

 ```elixir